4GeeksAcademy/css-tutorial-exercises-course/exercises/04.3-id-Selector/README.md

     font-size: 9px;
 }
 ```
 Use the id property of the HTML element to select it.
-IDs should be unique, only one element must have the same ID.
+ID's should be unique, only one element must have the same ID.

+**Note:**

-Note: The html tag with the `id="my_number_one"` will have a font-size of 9px.
+ The html tag with the `id="my_number_one"` will have a font-size of 9px.

 # 📝 Instructions: